Stars Die

 “It's a real shame this game has gone so far under the radar as it's definitely one of the better cosmic horror games on Steam and is certainly worth buying to experience the atmosphere and story.”

-The gameplay is primarily a walking simulator with a focus on narrative and exploration, featuring simple mechanics and limited interactivity, which some players find tedious, especially during repeated playthroughs.
-While the unique world-building and intriguing story can captivate players, the lack of depth in gameplay and minimal impact of dialogue choices may deter others.
-Overall, the experience is more about the atmospheric storytelling than engaging gameplay, making it a mixed bag for potential players.
+The gameplay is primarily a walking simulator with a focus on narrative and exploration, featuring simple controls and limited interaction, which some players find tedious, especially during repeated playthroughs.
+While the unique world-building and intriguing story can captivate players, the lack of depth in gameplay mechanics and the minimal impact of dialogue choices may deter others.
+Overall, the experience is more about the story and atmosphere than engaging gameplay, making it a mixed bag for potential players.

 “Because each character is hellbent on their own belief, this paves the way for a time-dependent mechanic in the game where characters will progress without you, regardless of what dialogue choices you've made - that is if you choose to do so.”